Legal and Practical Implications of Offering Public WiFi in the UK

 A guest blog by Emily Turner, Squire Sanders Associate

-(Important Note added on 14 July 2014: The EU law in the area of data retention is currently undergoing change and this blog post requires updating to reflect the current circumstances.
-We will be editing this blogpost with the up to date legal information as soon as possible.)
+(Important Note added on 10th September 2014: The EU law in the area of data retention is currently undergoing change and a new blog post has been added to reflect the current circumstances.
+You can view the new post here.)

 In a society with a high demand for digital connectivity “on the move”, there is an increasing demand for public WiFi services to be made widely available.
 Businesses are understandably keen to meet that demand, however, there are a number of key areas of legal compliance which Wi-Fi providers should be aware of before offering such services to the public.